INM-6/nnmt/docs/source/tests.rst

 - A failure occurs if a test did not run successfully.
 - An error occurs if an exception happened outside of the test function, for example inside a fixture.

+Additionally, tests can be skipped, and they can be marked as expected to fail (xfail), which registers a fail if the respective test runs successfully.

 Tests directory structure
 =========================